 Killing Joke Biography (Wikipedia)

 Killing Joke are an English rock band formed in October 1978 in Notting Hill, London, England.
-The original line-up included Jeremy Jaz Coleman (vocals, keyboards), "Big" Paul Ferguson (drums), Kevin "Geordie" Walker (guitars) and Martin "Youth" Glover (bass).
+The original line-up included Jaz Coleman (vocals, keyboards), Paul Ferguson (drums), Geordie Walker (guitars) and Youth (bass).

 A key influence on industrial rock, their early music was described by critics Stephen Thomas Erlewine and John Dougan as "quasi-metal [...] dancing to a tune of doom and gloom", which gradually evolved over the years, incorporating elements of electronic music, synthpop and gothic rock, though always emphasising Coleman's "savagely strident vocals".
 Killing Joke have influenced many later bands and artists, such as Metallica, Nine Inch Nails and Soundgarden.
 Coleman and Geordie have been the only constant members of the band.